 Dental implants are a great way to replace missing teeth and also provide a fixed solution to having removable partial or complete dentures.
 Implants provide excellent support and stability for these dental appliances.
 Dental implants are strong and durable and will last many years.

 Dental implants are a tooth replacement prosthesis (usually titanium) that are surgically placed into the jaw bone by a dentist or specialist, such as an oral surgeon or periodontist.
 Our staff currently work with a number of dental specialists in the surrounding area to have the dental implant placed so that our team can then restore your tooth with a dental implant crown.
-The teeth attached to implants are very natural looking and often enhance or restore a patient’s smile!request an appointment
+The teeth attached to implants are very natural looking and often enhance or restore a patient’s smile!

 Reasons for dental implants: